 - Other people residing or who previously resided in the same household

-- The defendant and the victim have a child in common
+- The defendant and the alleged victim have a child in common

 - The victim or defendant is pregnant by the other person

 - Extending the definition to include those who are related by blood or formal court order

 These extending definitions include the following:

 Further, the law states that domestic relationships include:

 - Children who live or previously lived under the same roof as the defendant

-- People who are blood-related to the defendant’s former spouse or to someone who lives or had lived in the same household as the defendant
+- People who are blood-related to the defendant’s former spouse or to someone who lives or had lived in the same household as the alleged assailant

-Finally, domestic relationships include when the relationship between the defendant and the victim is romantic or sexual.
+Finally, another type of domestic relationship includes when the connection between the defendant and the victim is a romantic or sexual relationship.
 Either at the time or before the violence as determined by the type and length of the relationship.
 The courts will ask the following questions to determine whether a relationship meets the standards of Arizona law.

 - How frequent was the interaction between the two individuals?

 - Has the relationship been terminated?
 If so, how much time has passed since it ended?

 Arizona’s Domestic Violence Law Explained

 However, domestic violence does not have to be violent or physical assault causing physical injury.
 It can also be emotional abuse, verbal abuse, financial burden, and abuse of one's mental state.

 Arizona Revised Statute 13-3601

-and its several subsections cover all aspects of domestic violence, which is comprised of several associated offenses, including:
+and its several subsections cover all aspects of domestic violence, which is comprised of several associated criminal offenses, including: